Services at MWCIL

-In addition to the four core services, MWCIL recently added a new program: Options Counseling.
-OC is a short term service, typically for crisis situations when a consumer is considering a nursing home.
+In addition to the five core services, MWCIL provides:- Options Counseling - OC is a short term service, typically for crisis situations when a consumer is considering a nursing home.

 MetroWest Center for Independent Living (MWCIL) provides disability and community related information to all individuals with disabilities, family members, service providers, and community members who request it.